Credits and Refunds

 Condensed session or short term courses may be different.
 See the Office of Records and Registration for refund dates of course sections which meet during nontraditional time frames.

-Room and board charges are normally pro-rated until the drop/add date for the semester.
+Housing and food charges are normally pro-rated until the drop/add date for the semester.
 After this time, no refunds will be given.
-Residents may refer to the housing contract for further information.
+Residents may refer to the housing agreement for further information.

 E-Check